nismod/energy_demand/docs/documentation.md

 This section provides an overview of all used datasets in HIRE and necessary data preparation.

 ### 12.1 National Energy Statistics

-The base year final energy consumption of the UK (ECUK) in terms of fuels and technology shares for the residential, service and industry sectors is taken from the Department for Business, Energy and Industrial Strategy ([BEIS, 2016](https://www.gov.uk/government/collections/energy-consumption-in-the-uk)).
-National final energy data is provided for 6 fuel types (solid fuel, gas, electricity, oil, heat sold, bioenergy and waste) in the unit of ktoe (tonne of oil equivalents).
+The base year final energy consumption of the UK in terms of fuels and technology shares for the residential, service and industry sectors is taken from the Department for Business, Energy and Industrial Strategy ([BEIS, 2016](https://www.gov.uk/government/collections/energy-consumption-in-the-uk)).
+National final energy data is provided for different fuelt types in the unit of ktoe (tonne of oil equivalents).
 All energy unit conversions are based on the unit converter by the International Energy Agency ([IEA, 2017](http://www.iea.org/statistics/resources/unitconverter)).

 Even though sub-national data for gas and electricity consumption are [available](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/541163/ECUK_2016.pdf) from BEIS, they do not provide the same level of differentiation with respect to distinguishing between different endues or sectors.

 ### 12.2 Household Electricity Servey (DECC 2014)
 The [Household Electricity Survey (HES)](https://www.gov.uk/government/collections/household-electricity-survey) by the Department of Energy & Climate Change (DECC 2014) is the most detailed monitoring of electricity use carried out in the UK.
 Electricity consumption was monitored